Exkimo99/Rakamin-x-Home-Credit/README.md

 # Rakamin-x-Home-Credit
-Kimo's
-this a project from Rakamin
+this a project from Rakamin x Kominfo Virtual Internship Data Scientist at Home Credit